 Not an Easy Sober Life, But a Simple One

 Seven months sober.
 Seven months between me and a memory of wine that was always a drunken memory at best.
-I cannot viscerally feel how I used to feel about wine when I was at my rock bottom.
+I cannot viscerally feel how I used to feel about wine when I was at my turning point.
 I do not remember how it was my best friend and dictator at the same time.
 My mind is slowly replacing these memories.
 My personal experience and memories of the destructive force of alcohol are slowly being tainted by the glamourous image that is portrayed in advertising.

 Here is how my mind is starting to think again...I know this because I started this post by thinking, "What do I remember about my drinking days?"
 This is the first thing that came to mind.
 It is not of sadness and loss of self.
 It is not of the pain and suffering.
 It is of love.
 My first thing I think about when I think of my drinking days is my love of wine.
 I loved the way the alcohol felt.
 The smell of a heavy red wine gave me comfort.
 Everything about the glass of wine gave me comfort.
 The feel of the heavy crystal.
 The specific shape of the bottle giving an artistic interest sitting on my table.
 The change in the flavor from a freshly opened bottle the becomes a full-bodied flavorful, woody, warming red.
 I loved wine.
 This is the way my mind glamorizes my wine drinking.
 Yes, I am the Martha Stewarty type of woman and can appreciate the aesthetic and the feeling that a perfectly set table gives you.
 I love the beautiful flower arrangement...the strategically placed bottle of wine next to the bouquet.
 The aesthetic.
 But, that is just an aesthetic.